 We can get you set up with a great home inspection company as well as a local lender and title company.

-As we've mentioned before, we can assist you with the whole process.
+As we've mentioned before, we can assist you with the whole process, from beginning to end.